All Episodes

 He did not incite a riot.

-The actual words and look at the script were I know that everyone here will soon be marching over to the Capitol building to peacefully and patriotically make your voices heard.
+The actual words and look at the script were, I know that everyone here will soon be marching over to the Capitol building to peacefully and patriotically make your voices heard.

-No, and and and did an absolutely they had no business invading the Capitol like that.
+But, you know, it doesn't justify anybody that didn't respect our laws and absolutely they had no business invading the Capitol like that.

 Every single person I know condemns it.